Pirates of the Caribbean: Dead Men Tell No Tales: Cast

-Supporting characters appearing in the film include: David Wenham appears as Lieutenant John Scarfield, a Royal Navy officer, who commands HMS Essex; Golshifteh Farahani appears as Shansa, a sea witch; and Stephen Graham, Martin Klebba, Giles New, and Angus Barnett reprise their roles as Scrum, Marty, and Murtogg and Mullroy, respectively, from previous films, as the members of the pirate crew.
+Supporting characters appearing in the film include: David Wenham as Lieutenant John Scarfield, a Royal Navy officer who commands HMS Essex; and Golshifteh Farahani as Shansa, a sea witch who helps Barbossa and Scarfield.
+Stephen Graham, Martin Klebba, Giles New, and Angus Barnett reprise their roles as Scrum, Marty, and Murtogg and Mullroy, respectively, from previous films, as the members of the pirate crews of Jack Sparrow and Hector Barbossa.
+Adam Brown, Danny Kirrane, and Delroy Atkinson appear as members of Sparrow's crew.
+In the prison scene, Paul McCartney briefly appears as Uncle Jack, Jack Sparrow's uncle and namesake, though the character was named after McCartney's own uncle, John "Jack" McCartney.
+Jacob Elordi appeared as an extra in the film, reportedly as one of Saint Martin's redcoats.

-Orlando Bloom reprises his role as Will Turner, a blacksmith-turned-pirate who was transformed into the Captain of the Flying Dutchman at the end of At World's End (2007).
-In preparation for his role, Bloom stated that he would like to portray a character outside of his usual role types as a good-looking hero, alluding to the make-up requirements for Davy Jones, as Bloom having his possible return in the franchise.
+Orlando Bloom reprises his role as Will Turner, a blacksmith-turned-pirate who became the Captain of the Flying Dutchman at the end of At World's End (2007).
+Bloom wore barnacle prosthetics for the role, reflecting Turner's status as the cursed Captain of the Dutchman.
 Keira Knightley briefly appears at the end in a non-speaking role as Elizabeth Swann, Will's wife and Henry's mother, following the "demand" that the character be added after test screenings.
-Adam Brown, Danny Kirrane, and Delroy Atkinson appear as members of Jack's crew, and in the prison scene, Paul McCartney briefly appears as Jack's paternal uncle, Uncle Jack.
 A CGI silhouette of Davy Jones is seen in the post-credits scene, but actor Bill Nighy stated that he had not been informed about the character's appearance.